Best Antivirus & Security Applications For Android

 List Of The Best Antivirus & Security apps

 We are looking at these applications from the consumer’s point of view, so keep in mind that some of the “free” applications are only free for personal and non-commercial use.

-Top Most applications from our research list are as follows:
+Top best antivirus software applications from our research list are as follows:

 Trend Micro Mobile Security and Antivirus

 With an average malware detection rate of 99.9% over the past two years, Trend Micro is a solid and consistent choice.
 In the last report, he managed 100 percent for real-time detection and 100 percent for malware discovered in the last four weeks.
 In addition, it has not returned false positives and will not significantly affect service life or battery performance.

 With the free version of the Trend Micro application, you will get a handful of other tools.
 There is protection against phishing sites, a privacy scanner for Facebook and some tools to help you save battery and memory.
 There is also a “Just-a-Phone” function that kills all non-essential background processes.

 There is a seven-day free trial version of premium features, including malware blocking and cleaning, anti-theft tools, application blocking, call filtering and much more.
 At a price of $ 36 a year, we are not convinced that it is worth it, but the free version will cover you for malware detection and you already have some useful extras.

 As a really free application for the Android platform, Avast Mobile Security offers an impressive range of tools.
 It has antivirus protection, scans its applications to provide details about what they are doing, and has a web shield that scans URLs for malware.

 There are several additional tools in the package, including a call blocker for blacklisting problematic numbers, an application locker to protect private applications and Wi-Fi scanning options to improve security and speed.
 Unfortunately, the application’s lock and anti-theft features require you to subscribe to the “Pro” version, which also removes ads and gives you direct access to support from the application.